Strongly light subgraphs in the 1-planar graphs with minimum degree 7: Introduction

 Fabrici and Madaras \cite{MR2297168} studied the structure of $1$-planar graphs, mainly on the light subgraphs of $1$-planar graphs.
-It is shown that every $3$-connected $1$-planar graph contains an edge with both ends of degree at most $20$, and this bound is best possible.
-For some other light subgraphs, we refer the reader to \cite{MR2543605, MR2574477, MR2746706}.
+They showed that every $3$-connected $1$-planar graph contains an edge with each end having degree at most $20$, and this bound is the best possible.
+Hud\'{a}k and Madaras \cite{MR2574477} proved that each $1$-planar graph of minimum degree $5$ and girth $4$ contains (i) a 5-vertex adjacent to a vertex of degree at most 6, (ii) a $4$-cycle whose vertices all have degree at most $9$ (the upper bound was further improved to $8$ by Borodin, Dmitriev and Ivanova \cite{MR2543605}), (iii) a star $K_{1,4}$ with all vertices having degree at most $11$.

+In 1965, Ringel \cite{MR0187232} found that each $1$-planar graph has a vertex of degree at most $7$ and the bound is tight.
+Hud\'{a}k and Madaras \cite{MR2802062} considered strongly light subgraphs in the family of $1$-planar graphs with minimum degree~$7$, and proved the following theorem.